-Furthermore, obesity is also linked to an elevated risk of tendinopathy (54).
-This increased risk may be a consequence of altered acute tendinous responses to exercises, where fluid redistribution within the tendon may be compromised (50) and result in intrinsic alterations of the material properties of the MTU, as an increase in stiffness in individuals with obesity.
-Here, we observed that during passive stretching, the maximal AT strain at 30° flexion was significantly lower in individuals with obesity compared to those who were not obese.
+Furthermore, obesity is also linked to an elevated risk of tendinopathy (53).
+This increased risk may be a consequence of altered acute tendinous responses to exercises, where fluid redistribution within the tendon may be compromised (49) and result in intrinsic alterations of the material properties of the MTU, as an increase in stiffness in individuals with obesity.
+Here, we observed that during passive stretching, the maximal AT strain at 30° flexion was significantly lower in individuals with obesity compared with those who were not obese.
 This finding suggests that obesity may be associated with proportionally greater stiffness in the tendon than in the muscle.
 Consequently, when passively stretching the MTU, the muscle may be required to elongate further to compensate for the stiffer tendon.
 Similarly, during (isometric) MTU contraction at a given force level, the stiffer tendon elongates less, potentially reducing heel elevation and contributing to the observed lower ankle joint ROM during calf raises in individuals with obesity.
 These findings provide insight into the potential mechanical constraints affecting joint mobility and calf raise performance in obesity, highlighting the complex interplay between tendon stiffness and muscle behavior.
 However, it remains unclear whether similar compensatory mechanisms occur under dynamic conditions, and further studies are warranted to explore the interplay between tendon and muscle stiffness, elongation, and neural control during functional movements such as calf raises.

-Triceps Surae MTU hysteresis
+Triceps Surae MTU Hysteresis

-In our research, the viscosity of the Triceps Surae MTU - measured as hysteresis - was significantly greater in OB as reflected by the 33% loss of elastic strain energy during a stretch-shortening cycle in OB compared to just 24% in CN.
-This is similar to the hysteresis of the AT reported for non-obese people ranging from 18% (55) to 20% (56) during isometric contractions and up to 26% during one-legged hopping (57).
-While acknowledging the complexity of MTU system behavior, the increased loss of elastic energy may be attributed to frictional interactions, with obesity-associated alterations in muscles and tendons potentially contributing to greater energy dissipation during MTU stretch-shortening cycles (15, 46).
+In our research, the viscosity of the triceps surae MTUmeasured as hysteresis-was significantly greater in OB as reflected by the 33% loss of elastic strain energy during a stretch-shortening cycle in OB compared with just 24% in CN.
+This is similar to the hysteresis of the AT reported for nonobese people ranging from 18% (54) to 20% (55) during isometric contractions and up to 26% during one-legged hopping (56).
+While acknowledging the complexity of MTU system behavior, the increased loss of elastic energy may be attributed to frictional interactions, with obesity-associated alterations in muscles and tendons potentially contributing to greater energy dissipation during MTU stretch-shortening cycles (15, 45).
 Since low hysteresis of the MTU is beneficial for efficient locomotion as it allows for most of the stored elastic energy to be reused during propulsion it is no surprise that we found a negative relationship between hysteresis and the net efficiency of calf raises.

-Therefore, the results of the passive Triceps Surae MTU stretch-destretching test indicate that I) the Triceps Surae MTU is stiffer in individuals with obesity, possibly due to obesity-related structural and material properties alterations.
-II) During stretching, the obese Triceps Surae MTU stores more mechanical energy than in normal-weight men.
+Therefore, the results of the passive triceps surae MTU stretch-destretching test indicate that 1) the triceps surae MTU is stiffer in individuals with obesity, possibly due to obesity-related structural and material properties alterations.
+2) During stretching, the obese triceps surae MTU stores more mechanical energy than in normal-weight men.
 However, it is conceivable that the presence of increased connective tissue, including adipose and fibrotic tissue within and around the muscle and tendon, may lead to increased viscosity of the MTU.
 As a result, during a stretch-shortening cycle a greater amount of elastic energy is lost as heat.
-Thus, despite a larger energy input into the Triceps Surae MTU in OB, calf raising was less efficient in OB compared to CN.
-Notably, individuals with obesity also exhibited longer pauses between calf raise "stretch-shortening" cycles, which could further influence efficiency, as longer pauses between tendon stretching and relaxation can potentially reduce the amount of stored mechanical energy that can be utilized.
+Thus, despite a larger energy input into the triceps surae MTU in OB, calf raising was less efficient in OB compared with CN.
+Notably, individuals with obesity also exhibited longer pauses between calf raise "stretch-shortening" cycles, which could further influence efficiency, as longer pauses between tendon stretching and relaxation can potentially reduce the amount of stored mechanical energy that can be used.